-If you have type 1 diabetes and have a glucometer reading of over 300 milligrams per deciliter, you should test your urine for ketones.
+If you have type 1 diabetes and have a glucometer reading of over 250 milligrams per deciliter twice, you should test your urine for ketones.
+You should also test if you are sick or planning on exercising and your blood sugar is 250 mg/dL or higher.
 Call your doctor if moderate or high levels of ketones are present.
-Always seek medical
+Always seek medical help if you suspect you are progressing to DKA.

 The most common triggers for the breakdown of fat that causes DKA are: